CDCgov/phoenix/README.md

 Languages: Python, Other, Perl

-Purpose of the SHARE IT Act
+Purpose of the SHARE IT Act:
 The SHARE IT Act is a federal law that says government agencies like CDC must be more transparent about the software we build using federal funds.
 It CDC publishes a public list that describes what custom-developed software we’ve created.
 This helps other agencies know what exists so we’re not reinventing the wheel.

 # Quick Start